-7. Release schedule
+6. Release schedule

 The MF should provide a frame for the data sharing at EU-level.
-This could be achieved through versioning of the file and regulation of the update cycle.
+This will be achieved through versioning of the file and regulation of the update cycle.
 With this, also the routine coding process could become more practicable and stable.
 Regular updates of the coding files are necessary as the field of rare diseases is evolving fast.
 Still, an agreed update cycle that is followed by all countries is necessary to ensure that all countries use the same version.
 From experiences with ICD, it is recommended to have an annual cycle of updates.
 The RD-ACTION WP5 team agreed that the MF should be published (updated) once a year.
-Actually, Orphanet releases the codification dataset (ORPHA nomenclature pack) annually in July/August.
+Actually, Orphanet releases the codification dataset (ORPHA nomenclature pack) annually in July.
 The publication of a file that should be used for data sharing between routine coding systems at EU-level in a more frequently rhythm could result in a bureaucratic burden for the implementation and lead to inconsistences in the captured data.
+This was again mentioned as a result from the implementation process in the 4 implementing countries of the RD-CODE project.